 Anti-fraud filters

 What can be done?
-If a user and their payment reputation are known to you (no precedents for fraud or chargeback before), try to address your processing centre and request to authorise this user and allow them to pay, despite the identified fraud threat.
+If a user and their payment reputation are known to you (no prior fraud or chargeback), try to contact your processing centre and request authorisation for this user to pay, despite the identified fraud threat.
 In other cases, segregate and consider each type of error separately and decide based on the frequency and amounts of rejected transactions.
 You will have to assume full responsibility for potential losses and risks.

 Merchant account settings

-This category includes all declined transactions that were not processed because of the billing restrictions indicated in the contract with your payment processor.
-It can be the min/max amount of transactions for one purchase, max amount of transactions per day or month, geographic restrictions, and/or restrictions on the type of payment system.
+This category includes all declined transactions that were not processed due to the billing restrictions specified in the contract with your payment processor.
+It can be the minimum/maximum number of transactions per purchase, the maximum number of transactions per day or month, geographic restrictions, and/or restrictions on the type of payment system.
 If you suspect one of these aspects to be the reason for a decline, try reconsidering the agreement.

 Human errors

 Many treat such declines as errors caused by users.
-Not so fast.
-This category includes all obstacles that mislead users or unclearly convey the essence of the target action, illogically thought-out interaction scenarios, and texts that can be interpreted ambiguously.
+But this category includes all obstacles that mislead users or obscure the essence of the target action, illogically designed interaction scenarios, and texts that can be interpreted ambiguously.
 So, this includes UI/UX and copyright errors as well.

-• Buttons.
-A user clicks on the “Pay” button on your website and gets redirected to a payment page on a new tab to fill in the payment details — the implied action and the real one do not correspond.
-The target action is “Go to the payment page”.
+- Buttons.
+A user clicks the 'Pay' button on your website and is redirected to a payment page in a new tab to fill in the payment details — the implied action and the actual one do not match.
+The target action is 'Go to the payment page'.

-• Payment details.
+- Payment details.
 Implement recurring payments on your site.
-The system will remember the billing details, preferred payment methods, payment data, etc., of customers who often pay on your website.
+The system will remember the billing details, preferred payment methods, and payment data of customers who often pay on your website.

 Gateway downtime

 This category might be considered the most controversial.
-On the one hand, you can’t influence the declines that occurred on the gateway’s side.
+On the one hand, you can't influence the declines that occurred on the gateway's side.
 Conversely, you can thoroughly search before choosing a gateway for your business.
-The declines in this category comprise all planned and unscheduled maintenance, system or partner servers uptime.
+The declines in this category include all planned and unscheduled maintenance, as well as system or partner server uptime.
 By the way, do you know where they are hosted?
 Consider subscribing to the hosting news digest: the information there might be useful.
+Additionally, technical issues, such as system glitches, software updates, or network outages, can also cause payment declines at various points in the payment process.

-Do you know how much does downtime of your payment processor cost you?
-In fact, this equals the sum passing through a gateway you use per minute (obviously, it will differ at times).
-So, the best solution for large projects is to include a failover partner for processing the transactions.
-To decide if you need an additional gateway and get armed against possible issues, look at the numbers of your current gateway downtime in accepting payments (for instance, you may consider the last month).
+Do you know how much downtime of your payment processor costs you?
+In fact, this equals the total amount of money passing through the gateway you use per minute (it will vary at times).
+So, the best solution for large projects is to include a failover partner to process transactions.
+To determine if you need an additional gateway and protect against potential issues, review the downtime of your current gateway in accepting payments (for instance, consider the last month).
+If technical issues persist, trying a different payment method may help resolve the problem and ensure successful transactions.

-At Corefy, we empower businesses with a feature-rich toolkit to accept payments and make payouts hassle-freely.
-Our platform meets the highest stability standards and is designed for maximum uptime to minimise possible risks while processing your transactions.
-Contact us to find out more and make your payment flows frictionless and your customers’ shopping experience smooth.
+At Corefy, we empower businesses with a reliable solution for accepting payments and making payouts hassle-free.
+Our platform is designed for maximum uptime to minimise possible risks while processing your transactions.
+Contact us to find out more and make your payment flows frictionless and your customers' shopping experience smooth.